Skip to main content

 Initiate Identity Resolution

 Once your data files have been prepared and placed into your S3 bucket, initiate the identity resolution process.
-This is done by making a call to the LiveRamp Workflows ADX API that follows the format of the example curl commands shown below.
-Alternatively, the AWS CLI can also be used (see the examples below).
+This is done by making a call with the AWS CLI to the LiveRamp Workflows ADX API that follows the format of the examples shown below.

 Note